 - Meyer, J. H. F. and Land, R. (2003) Threshold Concepts and Troublesome Knowledge 1 – Linkages to Ways of Thinking and Practising in Improving Student Learning – Ten Years On C.Rust (Ed), OCSLD, Oxford

 - Young, M. F. D. (2008).
 Bringing Knowledge Back In: From Social Constructivism to Social RealismAs an art movement, Realism refers to the social realism of 19th century painters like Gustave Courbet (1819-1877) and Honore Daumier (1808-1879).
-They preferred to... in the Sociology of Education.
+They preferred to paint nonidealised versions of the world, including depictions of poverty and ordinary life.
+In a more general sense, Realism refers to a type of art that attempts to re-create the world as it appears to be, without distortion or stylisation.
+In this sense, it is sometimes less ambiguous to use the term 'Naturalism'. in the Sociology of Education.
 Oxford, Routledge.

 - Perkins, D. (1999).
 The Many Faces of Constructivism, Educational Leadership, Volume 57, Number 3, November